kattrali/Xcode-Plugin-Template/README.md

 ## Installation

-- Clone or copy this project to `/Users/[username]/Library/Developer/Xcode/Templates/Xcode4\ Plugin.xctemplate`.
-(Create `/Users/[username]/Library/Developer/Xcode/Templates` directory if it does not already exist.)
+- Clone or copy this project to `~/Library/Developer/Xcode/Templates/Project Templates/Application Plug-in/Xcode4 Plugin.xctemplate`.
+(Create the `Templates/Project Templates/Application Plug-in` subdirectories if they do not already exist.)
 - Restart Xcode
-- When creating a new Xcode plugin, create a new project and select **Xcode Plugin** from `OS X > Templates`.
+- When creating a new Xcode plugin, create a new project and select **Xcode4 Plugin** from `OS X > Application Plug-in`.

 ## Usage